csch0/SublimeText-Package-Syncing/Readme.md

 ### First Machine

 On your first machine you just have to set a proper sync folder and Package Syncing will simple save all selected files in this folder.
+Just select "Package Syncing: Define Sync Folder" from the command palette and select any dirctory on your computer, most likely this should be a folder in your Dropbox, GoogleDrive etc.

 ### Second Machine (or after a fresh installation)